 The regulations require drones to be registered, a simple procedure that can be done online.
 However, the registrant need not pass a test (unlike getting a driver’s license, for example).
 Furthermore, how useful will registration be, in the event that the operator breaks the rules?
 Even registered drones will not be identifiable unless the authorities have the machine in-hand.
 That's because, unlike an airplane, a typical drone does not have a transponder, which would transmit information about the drone to airports or other authorities.
 So, if a drone causes a near-miss collision with an aircraft and flies away, there's no way to know whose drone was involved.
 If the interference results in an accident in which the drone is downed and recovered, the machine can be traced, but the harm will have been done.

-While waiting for the federal government to weigh-in on drone regulations, many states and localities have gone ahead with their own laws and ordinances.
-Some 45 states have considered drone-related bills, and 17 have passed legislation.
-Cities have been active, too; for example, since September 2015, Los Angeles has prohibited operations within five miles of an airport, and the operator may not stand within 25 feet of another person.
+While waiting for the federal government to weigh in on drone regulations, many states and localities have gone ahead with their own laws and ordinances.
+Almost every state has passed related legislation.
+Cities have been active, too.
+For example, since September 2015, Los Angeles has prohibited operations within five miles of an airport, and the operator may not stand within 25 feet of another person.

-This second type of federal pre-emption was at work in a case from Newton, MA.
+This second type of federal preemption was at work in a case from Newton, Massachusetts.
 That city passed an ordinance that required registration, banned private use under 400 feet under private property unless the property owner agreed; banned all flight over public property unless the city agreed; and required that all flights be within the line of sight of the operator.
-A federal judge ruled that these aspects of the ordinance conflicted with federal law and were thus pre-empted by it (other aspects of the ordinance were allowed to stand).
-Singer v.
+A federal judge ruled that these aspects of the ordinance conflicted with federal law and were thus preempted by it (other aspects of the ordinance were allowed to stand).
+(Singer v.
 City of Newton, 1:17-CV-10071-WGY (D. Mass.
-Sept 21, 2017.)
+Sept 21, 2017).)

-People who own property beneath the navigable airspace have Constitutionally-protected property rights, as well as protections against personal injury under tort law (the body of law that concerns injuries and damages).
+People who own property beneath the navigable airspace have constitutionally-protected property rights, as well as protection against personal injury under tort law (the body of law that concerns injuries and damages).
 These rights have come into play when traditional civilian and military aircraft have operated and caused intrusions, damages, or injuries.
-Often, the conflict is resolved by the aircrafts’ owners paying compensation to the land owner for “trespass” or damage by the aircraft operator.
+Often, the conflict is resolved by the aircrafts’ owners paying compensation to the landowner for “trespass” or damage by the aircraft operator.
 Courts have broadened the notion of trespass for this purpose to cover noise, vibrations, and other types of impact that occur even when a plane does not fly directly over the property in question.